 The bombing memorial and museum attracts nearly 350,000 people each year, yet its presence is easy to overlook for those in nearby restaurants and trendy coffee shops, or someone riding past in an electric streetcar.

-Each year the city pauses to remember, including with a marathon that snakes though the city’s core.
+Each year the city pauses to remember, including with a marathon that snakes through the city’s core.
 Special attention has been placed on milestone years; five, ten, 20 and now 25.

 But this year’s anniversary comes amid a global pandemic with residents asked to remain in their homes and most establishments closed, including the bombing museum.